GS-ID: Illumination Decomposition on Gaussian Splatting via Adaptive Light Aggregation and Diffusion-Guided Material Priors: Applications

-Utilizing a Spherical Gaussian (SG) mixture for lighting offers a flexible and controllable method for representing scene illumination.
-Upon completion of the training process, the emission weights, positions, and SG parameters of the light sources can be independently adjusted.
-This emissive representation facilitates the achievement of physically realistic light editing (see Fig.~\ref{fig:application_le} and accompanying video files).
+\textbf{Light Editing} The use of a spherical Gaussian (SG) mixture for lighting provides a flexible and intuitive representation of scene illumination.
+After training, the emission weights, positions, and SG parameters of light sources can be independently modified.
+This explicit emissive formulation enables physically plausible and interactive light editing, as shown in \Cref{fig:application_le} and the accompanying video.